 - Season next with thyme leaves and McCormick's seasoning evenly over entire fillet.
 Shake dill weed down the center of the fillet.
 Spray entire fillet generously with squirts of butter spray covering well.

 - Place salmon in preheated oven for 20 minutes (high heat and short cook time are the keys to preparing a juicy, tender salmon).
-Add another 5 minutes on broil to quickly brown and "crust" the salmon.
+Change setting to broil and add another 5 minutes to quickly brown and "crust" the salmon.
 Remove carefully from oven as salmon should be very hot and bubbly.
 Cut into 4 ounce servings (about 2-inches wide).
 Serve with steamed broccoli and brown rice (Uncle Ben's Instant Brown Rice is quick and very tasty).

 Healthy Salmon Meal Paired with Broccoli and Brown Rice